 Operating loss for the Pork segment decreased \$17 million and increased \$327 million for the three- and nine-month periods of 2023, respectively, compared to the same periods in 2022.
 The decrease for the three-month period primarily reflected improved margins on biodiesel and renewable diesel, pork products and market hogs.
-Improved margins on pork products and market hogs were primarily driven by a decrease in charges of \$59 million for the lower of cost and net realizable value ("LCNRV") inventory reserve, partially offset by lower sales prices and higher hog production costs.
+Improved \$180 million in higher margins on pork products and market hogs were primarily driven by sold due to higher sales prices and lower hog production costs, including a decrease in charges of \$59 million for adjustments to the lower of cost and net realizable value ("LCNRV") inventory reserve partially offset by of \$92 million and lower sales prices and higher hog production costs. feed costs of \$37 million.
 An inventory adjustment has been necessary since the third quarter of 2022 to properly state the hog inventory balances at quoted future market prices for pork products and grain costs.
-The increase for the nine-month period primarily reflected \$337 million in lower margins on pork products and market hogs due to lower sales prices and higher hog production costs, including an increase in feed costs of \$144 million, partially offset by a net decrease to the LCNRV inventory reserve of \$48 million.
-Lower biodiesel and renewable diesel margins due to lower sales prices and higher production costs were more than offset with no mark-to-market derivative contracts losses for the period compared to \$35 million for the nine months ended October 1, 2022.
-Management is unable to predict market prices for pork products, biodiesel, renewable diesel, or related credits, or the cost of feed, third-party hogs or feedstock for future periods; however, based on current conditions management anticipates this segment will not be profitable for the remainder of 2023.
-Scheduled maintenance of the renewable diesel plant is planned for the fourth quarter of 2023, and as a result, renewable diesel net sales and operating income will be impacted.
+The increase With more favorable pork prices and grain commodity costs, the need for the nine-month period primarily reflected \$337 million in lower margins on pork products and market hogs due to lower sales prices and higher hog production costs, including an increase in feed costs LCNRV adjustment was minimal for the first quarter of \$144 million, partially offset by a net decrease to the LCNRV inventory reserve of \$48 million.
+Lower biodiesel and renewable 2024.
+Renewable diesel margins due to lower sales prices decreased primarily as a result of the plant maintenance and higher production costs were more than offset with no mark-to-market derivative contracts losses for repairs during the period compared to \$35 million for the nine months ended October 1, 2022, first quarter of 2024.
+Management is unable to predict market prices for pork products, biodiesel, renewable diesel or related credits, or the cost of feed or third-party hogs or feedstock for future periods; however, based on current conditions management anticipates this segment will not be profitable for the remainder of 2023.
+Scheduled maintenance of the renewable diesel plant is planned for the fourth quarter of 2023, and as a result, renewable diesel net sales and operating income will be impacted 2024.